 The device delivers beams of high-dose radiation to tumors with pinpoint precision.
 It’s used for the treatment of cancerous and non-cancerous tumors in the brain, pancreas, liver, prostate and lungs.

-“There’s no cutting involved, and the tumor in most cases is completely eradicated,” explains Ajmel Puthawala, MD, medical director of Orange Coast Memorial’s CyberKnife and Radiation Oncology Center.
+“There’s no cutting involved, and the tumor in most cases is completely eradicated,” explains Ajmel Puthawala, MD, medical director of Orange Coast Medical Center’s CyberKnife and Radiation Oncology Center.

 Prior to treatment, the patient has a CT and MRI scan.
 The CyberKnife system uses data from this test to create a 3-D map that precisely identifies the location, shape and size of the tumor.
 Using CyberKnife software, radiationology oncologists evaluate this information.
 The result is a personalized treatment plan that includes the amount of radiation to be used, as well as the angles at which the beams should enter the body to precisely target the tumor and avoid surrounding tissue.